SCKelemen/cpkg/docs/multi-module-design.md

 cpkg supports multiple independently versioned modules/packages from the same git repository.
 This enables monorepo-style organization where related components can be versioned and imported separately.

-**Important Limitation**: cpkg currently supports only a single `cpkg.yaml` manifest file per repository (at the root).
-Unlike Go's `go.mod`, cpkg does not support multiple manifest files in subdirectories.
-All modules from the same repository share the same manifest and lockfile.
-This limitation may be addressed in future releases to enable true monorepo-style multi-module support with separate dependency management per subdirectory.
+**Module Discovery**: cpkg uses Go-style module discovery.
+When you run `cpkg` commands, it automatically finds the nearest `cpkg.yaml` by walking up the directory tree from your current working directory.
+This means you can have multiple `cpkg.yaml` files in subdirectories, each treated as an independent module with its own `lock.cpkg.yaml` and dependency graph.
+Commands operate on only one module at a time (the one whose manifest is found).

+**Note**: Unlike Go's workspace mode, cpkg does not support operating on multiple modules simultaneously in a single command invocation.
+Each module is completely independent.

 ## Use Cases